 Chapter 6 - The legal environment - Fiduciary duty, company law, corporate social responsibility.

-Click here to download this part as a PDF.
+Click here to download this chapter as a PDF.

 This part explains why it is hard to get Ministers and senior officials to accept unwelcome advice, and offers advice on how to get them to listen to your advice and act on it.